 The strategy that works best in the U.S., and especially when you’re foreign, is the direct approach.
-The direct approach can be used when there is an open job, or not without having any network.
+The direct approach can be used when there is an open job, as well as when there’s not, without having any network.
 And if you do not find open jobs in your field, I have good news for you!
 According to the Wall Street Journal, nearly 80% of job vacancies are never published online.
 For all these opportunities, companies will recruit internally, or use their network.
 But above all, they will not be buried under thousands of applications.
-The question is: where can you find them!
+The question is: where can you find them!?

 On USponsor Me, you will have very easy access to companies that recruit foreigners.
 Target (with our search filters) the industry and location you are interested in.
-Then select the decision makers on the inside, and contact them directly with the direct approach strategy!
-I plan to write an article to explain what exactly is this technique.
-If you are interested in the subject, let me know in the comment section below !!
-I will know that this topic is very urgent for you, and will review my priorities so that I can write and publish it very quickly. 😉
+Then, select the decision makers on the inside, and contact them directly with the direct approach strategy!
+I plan to write an article to explain what exactly this technique is.
+If you are interested in the subject, let me know in the comment section below!!
+I will know that this topic is very urgent for you, and I will review my priorities so that I can write and publish it very quickly. 😉

-If you follow all the 1 to 3 solutions, you will not even have to worry about sign number 4.
-Since the method you will now use will be more effective than the vicious circle in which you were trapped before…
+If you follow all of the 1 to 3 solutions, you will not even have to worry about sign number 4.
+This is because the method you will now use will be more effective than the vicious cycle in which you were trapped before…

 Did you recognize yourself in one of these four signs that you will not live and work in the USA?
 What was your strategy to overcome them?
 Share your experience in the comments; we are interested! 🙂